iftas-org/resources/FediCheck/readme.md

 Remove all Blocks - Removes all FediCheck-managed entries from your server.
 This removes the listings placed in the server by FediCheck and currently managed by FediCheck.

 Purge All Data and Log Out - Revokes your account credentials, your server token, and purges all your data stored on FediCheck.
-Note: This does **not** remove any domain blocks - you may wish to run the Remove All Blocks action first.
+Note: This does **not** remove any domain blocks FediCheck placed on your server - you may wish to run the Remove All Blocks action first.

 ## Help and Feedback
  - Email: fedicheck-support@iftas.org